Owning your master rights is one record deal point you can’t afford to ignore.

 In large part, the basis for a successful career in the music business relies on establishing predictable and stable income sources.
 For previous generations, this meant selling records, touring and gaining airplay for your music.
 Today, there are many more paths to building a successful career, to the point that Kevin Kelly, Editor-At-Large for Wired Magazine has suggested that if a solo artist has 1,000 true fans, they can have a viable career.
 This flies in the face of the view that an artist’s success relied a radio hit, and/or being backed by a major label.

-Ultimately, it’s only by retaining some or all control of your creative output that you’ll be in a position to maximize your earnings throughout your career.
+Ultimately, it’s only by retaining some or all control of your master rights and other creative endeavors that you’ll be in a position to maximize your earnings throughout your career.
 More and more artists are discovering that it is possible to manage their own careers and make a living, and maintaining control of their creative works is central to this new paradigm.

 Making Money With Music Licensing – Part I: Copyrights and Revenue